cookiecutter/cookiecutter-django/README.rst

 **Warning**: After this point, change 'Daniel Greenfeld', 'pydanny', etc to your own information.

-**Warning**: repo_name must be a valid Python module name or you will have issues on imports.
+**Warning**: project_slug must be a valid Python module name or you will have issues on imports.

 Answer the prompts with your own desired options_.
 For example::